Exebit18/Exebit18.github.io/_posts/2017-10-18-Monte-Carlo-2.md

 ---
 This blogpost provides a way to calculate the approximate value of e using the Monte Carlo method.

+## Strategy

+Calculating the value of e using this method requires you to generate random numbers unless the sum is more than one.
+Hence this experiment of generating random numbers in done n number of times(n usually large) and take the average of this successful generation by dividing the result with the total number of times random numbers are generated.

 ## Proof

 Let U be a random variable uniformly distributed in range (0,1) and Y be the minimum number of terms for U1+U2+⋯+UY>1, or expressed differently: